mamgjunior/mamgjunior/README.md

 - 👋 Hi, I’m Marcos Maia or simply @mamgjunior
-- 👀 I am a software developer, currently I work with desktop applications but I am very interested and motivated by web development
+- 👀 I'm a software developer and I work developing desktop and web applications, both monolithically and distributed as micro services and I'm really excited about the cybersecurity area because I'm aiming to become a DevSecOps.
 - 🌱 I am currently studying Python and its technologies, I am studying the web frameworks Flask and Django and particularly I really liked Django
 - 📫  You can contact me through my twitter or through linkedin ...